awsm36z/multi-sensory-genai/README.md

 3. **Text Generation**: Combines the image description and transcribed speech to generate a contextual response using GPT-3.5.

 The project highlights how multi-modal AI systems can enhance interactivity and provide intelligent, context-aware responses.
-Read my full blog article at: [https://medium.com/@yassine.elyacoub/expanding-beyond-text-a-practical-guide-to-building-multi-modal-llm-solutions-426a6f0f94a8]
+Learn more at Medum blog article[Expanding Beyond Text: A Practical Guide to Building Multi-Modal LLM Solutions](https://medium.com/@yassine.elyacoub/expanding-beyond-text-a-practical-guide-to-building-multi-modal-llm-solutions-426a6f0f94a8)
-Follow my blogs at [https://bit.l](https://bit.ly/yassine-blogs]
+Follow my blogs at [Medium LLM-related blogs](https://bit.ly/yassine-blogs]

 ---